(By Børge Solem & Trond Austheim 1999, 2007)

 The first shipload of emigrants from Norway departed from Stavanger in 1825, and landed in the port of New York after a lengthy voyage across the Atlantic.
 In the following years new loads of emigrants followed.
 Most of these early emigrant ships disembarked the passengers at the port of New York.
 The great majority of these early Norwegian immigrants traveled as steerage passengers on sailing ships.
 However, from about 1853 the tide changed, and most Norwegian emigrant ships disembarked the passengers at the Canadian port of Quebec.
 When the great foreign steamship companies took over the conveyance of Norwegian emigrants (1865-1870), New York again became the main debarkation point for the majority of the Norwegian emigrants.

 If your ancestors were among those emigrating before 1853, you should have a good chance of finding them on a passenger list to New York or another US port.
 The Canadians did not begin the archiving of passenger lists before 1865 (for the port of Quebec).
 Norwegian records of emigrants did not start until 1867.
 This means that for the majority of Norwegian emigrants leaving from 1853 up to 1865, there are no surviving passenger lists.
 Many of these emigrants might be listed in police passport lists and in Norwegian parish lists, but these do usually not give any information about what ships they traveled on.
+In the Norway Heritage database we have been able to reconstruct some of the missing information from other sources then what are found in the Canadian archives.

 There was a direct steamship connection between Norway and New York between 1871 and 1875 - total passengers conveyed on that line was 8622.
 Emigrants started to travel indirectly by steamship in the late 1860's, numbers increased every year.
 By 1874 all the Norwegian emigrants bound for North America traveled by steamship.
 The great British, German and American steamship companies did in general not sail from Norwegian ports.
 Emigrants traveling with the great steamship companies had to travel via another port as transmigrants.
 The majority of the Norwegians traveled via ports in Britain, but many also went by the German ports of Bremen and Hamburg, and a smaller number by Antwerp in Holland.